layabox/layaair-doc/English/LayaAir_AS3/2D/beginners/Text/TextAlign/readme.md

-# Text Alignment & auto Wrap
+# Text alignment & auto wrap

 With alignment mode, with horizontal and vertical attributes, can let text be displayed in the center of the text area.
 Here  we can get  a first look at the parameters from API,  through the example code as introduce.
 API parameters for text styles are in laya.display.text :